 And there you have it.
 What do you think?

 Rumination: the thoughts keep coming.
 Yes, it’s difficult to get a handle on the troubling mind-chatter, but don’t ever feel hopeless or alone.
 A lot of us endure and manage it.

 Never forget, ruminating is a habit – one that can be changed.
 And you can do it.

-If you’d like to do some independent research on rumination, do an internet search for the work of Susan Nolen-Hoeksema – a pioneer in the field of rumination.
+By the way, if you’d like to do some independent research on rumination, do an internet search for the work of Susan Nolen-Hoeksema – a pioneer in the field.

 Be sure to read Overthinking, Worry, and Rumination by Dr. Chris Aiken over at Psych Education, and take the time to peruse the site.

-And give the hundreds of Chipur mood and anxiety-related titles a look-see.
+And give the Chipur mood and anxiety inspiration and info titles a look-see.
 Tons of help to be found.